 — Emiliano Grillo (@GrilloEmiliano) July 17, 2017

-Grayson Murray: Just earned his first PGA Tour win a few weeks ago, he’s one of the longest hitters on Tour, and he’s still a rookie.
+Grayson Murray: Just earned his first PGA Tour win a few months ago, he’s one of the longest hitters on Tour, and he just finished up his rookie season.
 How’s that for a hot start?

 — Grayson Murray (@GraysonMurray) July 24, 2017

 Danny Lee: He’s played our equipment since he was on the Web.com Tour.
 He trusted our clubs in his first Tour win the Greenbrier Classic, and he finished 9th in the 2015 Playoffs.
 He’s also one of the funniest guys in golf.